Grieving mother tells how son was murdered by armed gang

 The former Highbury Grove School pupil was taken to hospital with multiple stab wounds but was pronounced dead two hours later.
 A post-mortem examination gave the cause of death as stab wounds to the chest and abdomen.

-Speaking briefly to the Tribune outside the family home, off Hornsey Road, this week, Mahad’s grieving mother said she believed her son had been attacked by 10 people.
+Speaking briefly to the Tribune outside the family home, in Upper Holloway, this week, Mahad’s grieving mother said she believed her son had been attacked by 10 people.

 “My son defended himself.
 He is [a] talented [boxer] so they came back with more people to attack him.
 Animals,” she said.
 She was too distressed to say any more.